 Saint Martin/Sint Maarten

 For nearly 350 years, the French and the Dutch have politely shared this paradise and somehow managed to maintain their cultural clarity.
+The French side offers luxury resorts, high fashion, fine dining, and beautiful beaches.
 The Dutch side is a busy commercial area bustling with trade and tourism.
-The French side offers luxury resorts, high fashion, fine dining, and beautiful beaches.
+We’ll make landfall at Philipsburg, the busy capital of Dutch St. Maarten and clear customs and enjoy a bit of shore time.

 Explore More: Leeward Islands Dive Sites Map